virgesmith/pico-crypto-key/README.md

 | encrypt |           23.9 |                334.2 |              43.5 |                  183.8 |       81.9 |
 | decrypt |           23.8 |                336.0 |              43.1 |                  185.7 |       81.0 |

-## Dependencies/prerequisites
+## Usage

-Both Pico and Pico W boards are supported.
-The latter requires the wifi driver purely for the LED (which is connected to the wifi chip) to function.
-However, neither wifi nor bluetooth are enabled.

 `pico-crypto-key` is a python (dev) package that provides:

 - a simplified build process
 - a python interface to the device.

+Pico, Pico W and Tiny2040 boards are known to work.
+Other RP2040 boards have not been tested but are likely to (mostly) work.
+E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function.
+However, neither wifi nor bluetooth are enabled.

+### Dependencies/prerequisites

 First, clone/fork this repo and install the package in development (editable) mode: